FabianGosebrink/offering-solutions-html/homepage/content/blog/2019-10-01-upcoming-speaking-activities.md

 image: aerial-view-of-laptop-and-notebook_bw_osc.jpg
 ---

-In this blogpost I want to give a short overview about my upcoming speaking activities in the rest of 2019.
+In this blog post I want to give a short overview about my upcoming speaking activities in the rest of 2019.

 ## 04.10.2019 .NET Conf 2019